DibyenduBarmanOfficial/Command-Line-Test/README.md

 -> On timeout, the question should change with a fresh time

--> Every answer should be stored in answer_file.txt with the question separated by a comma
+-> Every answer should be stored in currect_answer.txt with the question separated by a comma

 -> The answer should be stored with attempt time (say if I answer within 5 seconds, then my answer with 5 seconds (attempt time) should be stored